tylerjwoodfin/securedata/README.md

 ```
 # example only; these commands will be unique to your cloud syncing setup

-# if set, pull commands will be used before loading `settings.json`; push commands will be used after `setItem`
+# if set, pull commands will be used before loading `settings.json` if `sync` is True; pull and push commands will be used before and after `setItem` if `sync` is True

 {
   "path": {